mainsail-crew/MainsailOS/docs/configuration.md

 Alternatively you can use the `PROBE_CALIBRATE` command, read more in the [klipper probe calibration documentation](https://www.klipper3d.org/Probe_Calibrate.html#calibrating-probe-z-offset)

+?> The z-offset is the distance in Z between your probe's trigger point and your nozzle in gcode space.
+This is typically within 0-4mm, if you get a larger value or a negative value, something is wrong, and you should investigate further.

 ## Includes & Overrides
 V-CoreOS uses a modular configuration that heavily takes advantage of the config file include and merge logic in Klipper.
 For this reason, the order of includes and overrides are very important, do **not** change the order of the configuration unless you know what you're doing.